jbassie/Moniepoint_DreamDev/README.md

 ### 6. Import CSV Data

-The CSV files should be located in `candidate_package/candidate_package/data/sample_data/` by default.
+The CSV files should be located in `/data/` by default.(The root directory)

 To import the data:
 ```bash
 python manage.py loads
 ```
-if the data is not in the data directory please specify a custom data directory:
+if the data is not in the data directory of the projects root directory please specify a custom data directory:
 ```bash
 python manage.py loads --data-dir=path/to/your/data
 ```